wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-users-groups/includes/4-compare-active-directory-domain-services-azure-active-directory.md

  -  Azure AD is primarily an identity solution, and it’s designed for internet-based applications by using HTTP (port 80) and HTTPS (port 443) communications.

      -  Port 80 is the port number assigned to the commonly used internet communication protocol, Hypertext Transfer Protocol (HTTP).
-It's the port from which a computer sends and receives Web client-based communication and messages from a Web server and is used to send and receive HTML pages or data.
+It's the port from which a computer sends and receives Web client-based communication, messages from a Web server, and is used to send and receive HTML pages or data.
      -  Port 443 is the port number for the secure version of the Hypertext Transfer Protocol (HTTPS) that's used to access web pages.
-It's the port used by servers and browsers to ensure you access the right version of a site, and that criminals aren't able to eavesdrop on you or tamper with the data you send across the internet.
+It's the port used by servers and browsers to ensure you access the right version of a site.
+Criminals aren't able to eavesdrop on you or tamper with the data you send across the internet.
  -  Azure AD is a multi-tenant directory service.
  -  Azure AD users and groups are created in a flat structure, and there are no OUs or GPOs.
- -  You cannot query Azure AD by using LDAP; instead, Azure AD uses the REST API over HTTP and HTTPS.
+ -  You can’t query Azure AD by using LDAP; instead, Azure AD uses the REST API over HTTP and HTTPS.
- -  Azure AD does not use Kerberos authentication; instead, it uses HTTP and HTTPS protocols such as SAML, WS-Federation, and OpenID Connect for authentication, and uses OAuth for authorization.
+ -  Azure AD doesn't use Kerberos authentication; instead, it uses HTTP and HTTPS protocols such as SAML, WS-Federation, and OpenID Connect for authentication, and uses OAuth for authorization.
  -  Azure AD includes federation services, and many third-party services such as Facebook are federated with and trust Azure AD.